Required Permits for Manaslu Circuit Trek | Permit and Cost Guide for Manaslu Trek

-Manaslu Circuit Trek is a moderate hike into the Himalayas of Nepal, taking us to the highest altitude of 5123 meters.
-This will be an off-the-beaten trail with fewer trekkers due to its restriction but with a majestic view never to miss.
+Manaslu Circuit Trek is a moderate hike into the Himalayas of Nepal, taking us to the highest altitude of 5123 Meters.
+This will be an off-the-beaten trail with fewer trekkers due to its restrictions but with a majestic view never to miss.

 Are there sufficient lodges and tea houses in Manaslu Circuit Trek?

-Manaslu Circuit Trek is an off-the-beaten trail mainly inhabited of Tibetan origin.
-There are limited trekkers in the Manaslu region, due to its restrictedness to control trekkers there are a limited number of lodges and tea-houses mainly operated by a local family but are sufficient enough for the trekkers to spend over-night with all lavish meals.
+Manaslu Circuit Trek is an off-the-beaten trail mainly inhabited by Tibetan origin.
+There are limited trekkers in the Manaslu region, due to its restrictedness to control trekkers there are a limited number of lodges and tea houses mainly operated by a local family but are sufficient enough for the trekkers to spend over-night with all lavish meals.

 How expensive is Manaslu Circuit Trek?

 Although the region of Manaslu is a restricted zone the price for lodges and food is similar to the other trekking areas of Nepal.
-In total it cost USD 800-1000 per person to accomplish Manaslu Circuit Trek
+In total, it costs USD 800-1000 per person to accomplish Manaslu Circuit Trek